 - Preference is not given to students with Laboratory affiliation.

-Students are expected to have challenged themselves as fully as their school allows in both quantity and quality of courses selected.
-Academic transcripts and standardized test scores will provide the basis for evaluation of applicants.
+Students are expected to have challenged themselves academically with rigorous college preparatory coursework, including Honors, AP, IB and dual credit courses when available.
+Academic transcripts and standardized test scores provide the basis for evaluation of academic achievement.

-The applicant’s leadership potential, based on demonstrated initiative and responsibility, is evaluated on the basis of letters of recommendation, a personal interview, and other components of the application.
-Evaluation of the applicant’s leadership potential will consider participation in extracurricular activities at school and/or in the community.
-Preference will be given to applicants with demonstrated leadership experience.
+The applicant’s leadership ability is evaluated on the basis of letters of recommendation, personal essays, and a personal interview for the highest level of awards.
+The evaluation committee considers participation in extracurricular activities at school and/or in the community as well as leadership roles in the family and participation in Tribal activities.
+Preference is given to applicants with demonstrated leadership experience.

-LAESF provides merit-based scholarships, however, to gain a true gauge of a student’s ability, the Advisory Committee does take into consideration the financial background and life challenges of each applicant.
+All 4-Year Undergraduate Scholarships are merit-based.
+However, to gain a true gauge of a student’s ability, the Advisory Committee takes into consideration the financial background and life challenges of each applicant.
 It is strongly recommended that all applicants address the financial need and special circumstances questions in the application.
+Applicants must provide additional income verification information in order to qualify for scholarships with a financial need requirement.

 - Application Instructions